Gorgeous Tomato Bruschetta on Garlicky Crostini

-Forget what you know about classic brucshetta.
-In this recipe, juicy cherry and grape tomatoes, fresh basil, a good dose of garlic, lemon zest, and syrupy balsamic glaze come together to make this simple and gorgeous bruschetta on garlicky crostini.
-This stunning recipe definitely deserves an invite to your next get-together with friends!
+Forget what you know about classic bruschetta.
+In this recipe, we’re using juicy cherry and grape tomatoes, fresh basil, a good dose of garlic, and balsamic glaze.
+It also has a little secret, not-so-secret ingredient – lemon zest! – which isn’t traditional but takes this recipe up a notch.
+All these flavors come together to make this simple and gorgeous bruschetta on garlicky crostini!

 Is it possible to start loving a food after 29 years on earth?
 Because up until *checks calendar* like, 1 week ago, I was kind of a hater about raw tomatoes.
 I mean, it’s not that I hated tomatoes, I just didn’t get why everyone was so obsessed.